dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/story-slicing.md

 Question: What considerations are taken into account in project management when conducting Impact Analysis?
 A: Project management considerations are not affected by Impact Analysis.
-B: Impact Analysis extends to project management aspects like re-evaluating management plans, including scope, time, cost, and risk management.
+B: Impact Analysis includes project management aspects: scope, time, cost, risk.
 C: The focus is only on changing the project manager.
 D: Impact Analysis in project management is only for increasing the project timeline.
 Answer: B
 Explanation: When conducting Impact Analysis, it extends to various project management considerations.
 This includes re-evaluating and potentially adjusting various management plans such as scope, time, cost, and risk management, among others.

 Question: How does Impact Analysis aid in making recommendations following a proposed change?
-A: It leads to automatic approval of all proposed changes.
+A: It leads to automatic approval of all proposed changes, eliminating the need for recommendations.
-B: The analysis synthesizes findings into a report with recommendations ranging from implementation to rejection, often supported by a cost-benefit analysis.
+B: Synthesize findings into a report with recommendations, including cost-benefit analysis.
 C: Impact Analysis only recommends increasing the budget.
-D: Recommendations are made based on personal preferences of the analyst.
+D: Recommendations are made based on personal preferences of the analyst, not the findings.
 Answer: B
 Explanation: Impact Analysis aids in making recommendations by synthesizing the findings into a comprehensive report.
 This report typically includes recommendations on how to proceed with the proposed change, ranging from immediate implementation to deferment or rejection, often supported by a mini-business case or cost-benefit analysis.
 ```